radicallyopensecurity/password-training/README.md

 ## Installing infusions
 The WiFi pineapple functionality can be extended by what are known as **Pineapple infusions**.
 There are essentially plugins to give you access to more tools from the web interface.
 We will install a few for the purposes of this demo.

-Head over to the **Pineapple Bar** section in the webinterface by clicking on the title of the box.
+Head over to the **Pineapple Bar** section in the web interface by clicking on the title of the box.
 This should bring up a new window showing a tab of already installed infusions.
 Click the tab marked **Pineapple Bar: Available** and then **show** on the **User infusions** to get a list of infusions we can install.

 ![](Images/Screenshot_pineapplebar.png)
-Image: Screenshot of available infusions in the pineapple bar
+Image: Screen shot of available infusions in the pineapple bar

 As an example we will now install the **opkgmanager** infusion.
 Simply click the **install** link next to the infusion and choose if you want to install it to the WiFi pineapples internal storage or to the SD card.
 Usually we will have much more space available on the SD card so we will install there.
 If you have not SD card in your WiFi pineapple or your SD card is full you can also install to internal storage.
 Once the installation has finished it should show you a notification in the web interface.

 ![](Images/Screenshot_notificationinstalled.png)
-Image: Screenshot of the notification the infusion was installed
+Image: Screen shot of the notification the infusion was installed

 Now when we go back to our main screen in the web interface we can see a new block named **OPKG Manager** has been added and when we click on the title we can see this infusion allows us to install and update packages on the WiFi pineapple.